40843245/CSharp/built-in package/System.Collection.Generics/Dictionary/tutorial guide/CH5 -- operations about dictionary.md

 + it will cause exception at runtime if the given key does NOT exist.

-## CH5.6 -- try to get value of dictionary with specified key
+## CH5.6 -- try to get value from dictionary with specified key
 ### `TryGetValue` instance method

 ```